wibsonorg/buyer-sdk/buyer-api/docs/Transactions.md

 #### Important aspects to take into account

 1. __Idempotency__: As jobs can be retried many times it is important that the underneath transaction has no additional effect than calling the transaction only once.
 An explicit and safe approach is to check against the blockchain to send the transaction (see the very first lines of `addDataResponse`).
-2. __Statues__: `Pending` and `Unknown` Transactions Statuses should be retried.
+2. __Statuses__: `Pending` and `Unknown` Transactions Statuses should be retried.
 There is no need to retry `Failed` transactions since the smart contract code is saying that a condition is not met.
 3. __Explicitly define what errors should not be retried__: in our example
 ```js
 queue.process('addDataResponseSent', async ({ data }) => {